CalARVRCourse-Fall2023/hw3-ar-game/README.md

     private TrackingState prevTrackingState = TrackingState.None; //For newer versions of ARFoundation void Awake()
     {
-        //This gets a reference to the AR Tracked Image Manager attached to the 'AR session Origin' gameobject m_TrackedImageManager = GetComponent<ARTrackedImageManager>();
+        //This gets a reference to the AR Tracked Image Manager attached to the 'XR Origin' gameobject m_TrackedImageManager = GetComponent<ARTrackedImageManager>();
     }